TeliaSoneraNorge/telia-iot-workshop/README.md

 	<img src="img/code.png" width=500px>

 	Device ID and token can be found in AllThingsTalk.
-Go to back to your device page and click "Settings" in the top right corner, then "Authentication".
+Go back to your device page and click "Settings" in the top right corner, then "Authentication".

 	<img src="img/authentication.png" width=700px>